 If you haven’t tried any non-surgical treatment options with your treatment so far, you may resort to spine surgery perhaps too early.
 In the field of spine, specialists use cortisone injections, epidural steroid injections, trigger point injections and nerve blocks to relieve pain in the spine.

 Philosophically, Spine Group Alabama has a conservative approach to the care of patients and encourages non-surgical treatment first.
-Within Spine Group Alabama, Dr. Downey specializes in an array of interventional spine procedures that help many patients to relieve symptoms of a herniated disc without the need for spine surgery.
+Within Spine Group Alabama, Dr. Downey and Dr. Cotter specializes in an array of interventional spine procedures that help many patients to relieve symptoms of a herniated disc without the need for spine surgery.
 This includes spinal injections that reduce inflammation around a nerve root or symptoms related to stenosis or arthritis in facet joints.

 When these non-surgical options fail — or if there are emergency symptoms like weakness/numbness in a leg or arm, or loss of bowel/bladder control — then spine surgery is needed to prevent these emergency symptoms from becoming permanent.